curveball/controller/README.md

 frameworks, where a single controller typically handles a 'group' of functionality with `index`, `create`, `update`, `read` and `delete` functions.

-We think it's better design.

-To model the same idea in with this package, you must do it with 2 controllers:
+To model the same index, create, update, read, delete functions with this controller, you just need two controllers instead:

 ```typescript
 class Collection extends Controller {